mtcute/mtcute/packages/markdown-parser/README.md

 - `[` (opening square bracket) inside link text will be treated like a normal character.

-A markdown-style link can also be used to define a name mention like this: `[Name](tg://user?id=1234567)`, where `1234567` is the ID of the user you want to mention
+A markdown-style link can also be used to define a name mention like this: `[Name](tg://user?id=1234567)`, where `1234567` is the ID of the user you want to mention.

+Additionally, a markdown-style link can be used to define a custom emoji like this:
+`[😄](tg://emoji?id=123456)`, where `123456` is ID of the emoji.

 > **Note**: It is up to the client to look up user's input entity by ID.
 > In most cases, you can only use IDs of users that were seen by the client while using given storage.